Horseshoe Bend, Arizona (pix by andreas)

 Use the Volume Key or Voice Control

 If you can, use the volume key or voice control instead of clicking the camera button.
-Voice control lets you hold the camera steady.
-You can say “cheese”, “smile”, or similar to take a photo.
+Voice control lets you hold the camera steady and say “cheese”, “smile”, or similar to take the photo.

 A Microfiber Lens Cloth

 It’s very easy to get fingerprints on your camera’s lens.
 A lens cloth will fix that.
 A friend was taking photos and I looked the pixs, but they were very cloudy.
-I said the quality was not good.
-She said, “well, it’s an old camera”.
-I looked and then cleaned the lens.
+She said, “well, it’s an old phone”.
+I cleaned the lens.
 Bingo.
 Great pixs.
 She had never cleaned her lens.

 Use Grid Lines